Terradue/doc-tep-geohazards/source/community-guide/cloud/laboratory.rst

 Install your OpenVPN Client
 ---------------------------

-Now you can download and install your OpenVPN Client, in order to establish a connection with Terradue's VPN server.
+Download and install your OpenVPN Client, in order to establish a connection with Terradue's VPN server.

 .. important::